-People nowadays know what they can expect from an average adjuster but it was not ever thus!
+People nowadays know what they can expect from an average adjuster – but it was not always so!

 The first known professional average adjusters, William Benecke and Robert Stevens, practised in the City of London from 1800 onwards.
 Other adjusters followed, but it is difficult to identify them because there was no defined profession of average adjuster.
 They described themselves variously in directories as merchants, accountants, insurance brokers, solicitors or arbitrators; not until 1840 did the Post Office London directory give a classified entry for the profession.

 The first formal association of the individual average adjusters practising in the UK took place in 1869, at the prompting of the underwriting members of Lloyd’s and the Liverpool Underwriters Association.
 When average adjusting as a separate profession was in its infancy, there was very little in the way of established law to guide the practitioner, and consequently many points of practice had to be decided in accordance with custom.
 Some of these customs were subsequently ratified by legal decisions, but others were disapproved.
 This uncertainty and inconsistency meant there was a danger that the profession would fall into disrepute.

 The initial purpose of founding the Association in 1869 was to arbitrate on disputed adjustments.
 To this end the Association maintained an office at Lloyd’s.
 However, it would seem that the scheme was little used.
 Therefore, the Association redirected its attentions to “The promotion of correct principles in the adjustment of Averages and uniformity of practice amongst Average Adjusters and the maintenance of good professional conduct”.